■ 500g|1.25lb dried salt cod (soaked and hydrated)

 5. Heat 3 tablespoons of olive oil in a frying pan, add the onion and fry over medium heat until the onions are translucent, add the garlic and fry for a few more minutes.
 Turn off the heat and mix in the the salt cod.

-6. Oil the bottom and sides of a 6 litre casserole.
+6. Oil the bottom and sides of oven proof casserole.

 7. Drain the potato slices.
 Layer 1/2 the potato slices tightly over the bottom of the casserole dish avoiding any gaps, then layer on the salt cod mixture, finish by layering the remaining potatoes on top tightly.
 Pour the remaining olive oil over the top of the potatoes.